MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Explore_M365_Defender.md

     >**Note:** You may need to scroll all the way to the menu top.

-1. On the **Home** portal page, the **Get your SIEM and XDR in one place** banner is displayed.

 1. Scroll down the menu items to **Assets** and select **Devices**.

 1. The process to deploy the Defender XDR workspace should start and you should see messages saying *loading and Initializing* briefly displayed at the top of the page, and then you're going to see an image of a coffee mug and a message that reads: **Hang on!
 We're preparing new spaces for your data and connecting them.** It takes approximately 5 minutes to finish. *Leave the page open and make sure it finishes since it's required for the next Lab.*

     >**Note:** Disregard pop-up error messages saying *Some of your data cannot be retrieved*.
 If the message "Hang on!
 We're preparing new spaces for your data and connecting them" does not appear, or the "Settings > Microsoft Defender XDR > Account" page opens, but you see the message *Failed to load data storage location.
 Please try again later*, select "Alert service settings" from the "General" menu.

-1. When the new space completes successfully, you're going to see the Microsoft Defender XDR General settings for Account, Email notifications, Alert service settings, Permissions and roles and Streaming API.
-You'll also see **Preview Features** turned on.
+1. When the new workspace initialization completes successfully, the **Home** portal page will display a **Get your SIEM and XDR in one place** banner.
+And, in **Settings**, the Microsoft Defender XDR General settings for Account, Email notifications, **Preview Features**, Alert service settings, Permissions and roles and Streaming API are now turned on.

 ## You have completed the lab